 - Endometriosis, a condition that occurs when tissue that normally lines the uterus begins to grow outside the uterus

 In men, infertility usually involves issues that affect the sperm structure, its motility (the ability to move normally) or its concentration (such as having a low sperm count or a low number of sperms released with the ejaculate).
 Chronic health issues, genetics problems and some medical treatments including treatments for cancer can also interfere with the ability to become pregnant.

 How is infertility diagnosed?

 We at Comprehensive OBGYN of the Palm Beaches conduct several tests to evaluate infertility issues, including blood tests, diagnostic imaging tests, semen analysis and evaluations of the uterus, fallopian tubes, and ovaries.
 The type of testing will depend on the issues the patient is experiencing as well as the medical histories of each partner.

 How is infertility treated?

 Infertility treatment often begins with infertility medications or hormone therapy designed to help regulate the fertility cycle.
-If these steps fail or are not appropriate, other treatments like surgery, in vitro fertilization (IVF) or intrauterine insemination (IUI) may also be used by our team in charge of Dr. David Adler.
+If these steps fail or are not appropriate, other treatments like surgery, in vitro fertilization (IVF) or intrauterine insemination (IUI) may also be used by our team in charge of Dr. David Adler and Dr. Aliese Smith.
 IVF and IUI have success rates ranging from about 20 percent to about 40 percent.